CurveDocs/curve-resources/docs/en/reward-gauges/creating-a-pool-gauge.md

 You can deploy the gauge directly **through the UI if the gauge is for a pool**.
-To do so go to the following page: [https://curve.finance/#/ethereum/deploy-gauge](https://curve.finance/#/ethereum/deploy-gauge).
+To do so go to the following page: [Curve Finance: Deploy Gauge](https://curve.finance/dex/ethereum/deploy-gauge).
 If you would like **to deploy a gauge for a lending market**, then follow the guide on the [Create Lending Market](../lending/create-lending-market.md#deploying-a-gauge) page.

 ---

 # **Deploying a Pool Gauge with the UI**

-Go to the Curve page to deploy a gauge here: [https://curve.finance/#/ethereum/deploy-gauge](https://curve.finance/#/ethereum/deploy-gauge).
+Go to the Curve page to deploy a gauge here: [Curve Finance: Deploy Gauge](https://curve.finance/dex/ethereum/deploy-gauge).
 This page has a switch with 2 options:

 - [**Deploy Mainnet Gauge**](#deploy-mainnet-pool-gauge) - Deploy a gauge for a pool on Ethereum Mainnet
 - [**Deploy Sidechain Gauge**](#deploy-sidechain-pool-gauge) - Deploy a gauge for a pool on any other chain Curve has deployed to.